epfl-matmat/matmat.org/news/2024/09/manuel.md

 +++
-title       = "MANUEL: Invited talk on AD and DFT derivatives" rss_pubdate = Date(2024, 09, 16)
-type        = "conference"
-startpage   = true
+title       = "MANUEL: Invited talk on AD and DFT derivatives" rss         = "The MatMat group participates in the MANUEL Conference in Stuttgart, Germany" rss_pubdate = Date(2024, 09, 16) type        = "conference" startpage   = true